yingliu1206/Pong/README.md

 ## Overview

-This project utilizes Python's object-oriented programming features, including classes and class inheritance.
-It showcases basic game mechanics, scoring, and player interaction.
+This project leverages Python's object-oriented programming features, such as classes, inheritance, and the turtle module, to demonstrate basic game mechanics, scoring, and player interaction.

 ## Getting Started